Looking for GO info? Please see the list of topics below. Can’t find

 While we are testing this system, we may be turning the

-equipment on and off sporadically.
-The equipment you see may be
+equipment on and off at times.
+The equipment you see may be just

 Yes.
 The audio system responds to noise levels in the bus and

-automatically adjusts to make the customer experience as
+automatically adjusts to make your trip with us as comfortable

 What can I do if I hear or see inaccurate next stop